jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

-A call to `Activator.CreateInstance` might be the last choice for instantiating an object.
+A call to `Activator.CreateInstance` might be the last choice for instantiating an `object`.

 Reason:
-New statements are strongly typed and less likely to break.
+`New` statements are strongly typed and less likely to break.

 [back](.)